Himalayan Strawberry Tree

 - Hardy to USDA Zone 8 Native to evergreen and mixed forests, 1,000-3,200 m elevation; China (Guizhou, Sichuan, Xizang, Yunnan), Bhutan, India, Myanmar, and Nepal.

 - capitata: growing in a dense head, presumably a reference to the true flower cluster.

-- Oregon State Univ. campus: two large trees behind Shepard Hall
+- Oregon State Univ. campus: in the court yard behind Shepard Hall, along north wall